mosaicml/composer/docs/source/index.rst

 - Easy-to-use Functional forms that allow you to integrate efficient training methods into your training loop!
 - Strong, `reproducible` baselines to get you started as 💨 fast 💨 as possible

-See :doc:`Getting Started<getting_started/installation>` for
+See :doc:`getting_started/installation` for quick start, and peruse our :doc:`trainer/algorithms` library.
-installation an initial usage, the :doc:`Trainer<trainer/using_the_trainer>` section for an introduction to our trainer, and :doc:`Methods<method_cards/methods_overview>` for details about our efficiency methods and how to use them in your code.
+See :doc:`trainer/using_the_trainer` to learn how to use our (optional) Trainer.
+To learn more details about our efficient methods and how to deploy them in your code, see :doc:`method_cards/methods_overview`.

-At MosaicML, we are focused on making training ML models accessible.
+At `MosaicML`_, we are focused on making training ML models accessible.
 To do this, we continually productionize state-of-the-art academic research on efficient model training, and also study the `combinations`` of these methods in order to ensure that model training is ✨ as efficient as possible ✨.